mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 # General notes
 The code is provided for all analyses starting from a mutation list with read count matrices, and a phylogeny.
 The mutation calling and tree inference is not covered here and is included within the original manuscripts. \
 The numbered folders go through the different steps in the analysis, roughly in the order in which they were performed.
 However, (most) intermediate data is available such that each stage of the analysis can be readily performed without having to re-run earlier stages. \
+In most scripts you will need to adjust some file paths to reflect those on your own system \
+e.g. path to the cloned github repository, or the path to an available genome file (in the analyses this is GRCh37) \
 Smaller data objects are provided within the github repository.
 Larger data objects need to be downloaded from Mendeley Data at  doi: 10.17632/9tw3kbj2cw.1 \
 If there are any queries, feel free to contact me via email: ms56@sanger.ac.uk

+# System requirements
+Much of the code can be run on a standard personal computer using R v4.4.0.
+There are several packages used that are listed in each individual script, all of which are available either via CRAN, BioConductor, or github.
+Most are installed up within the scripts if not already installed.
+Some of the steps need a high performance computing (HPC) cluster as outlined below.
+Some of the code is designed to use an HPC cluster using the LSF system.
+For alternative job submission systems these will need to be altered.
+The code has been tested on linux Ubuntu 22, and Mac OS 14.5 Sonoma.
+No non-standard hardware is required.

 ## Objects that need to be downloaded from Mendeley Data
 data/input_data \